nusco/squash/README.markdown

 Experimental.
 I'm testing it on various OSs.

-## Install a new fresh Squash
+## Install a fresh Squash

 Get the code via git:
-  git clone git://github.com/nusco/freshsquash.git
+  git clone git://github.com/nusco/squash.git

-Or download it as a [zip file](https://github.com/nusco/freshsquash/zipball/master).

 Install all the libraries you need: gem install bundler